zainhaidar16/COVID-19-Data-Explorer/README.md

 ## License

 This project is licensed under the Apache-2.0 license.
-See the [LICENSE](http://_vscodecontentref_/0) file for more details.

 ## Acknowledgements